tensorleap/tensorleap/examples/mnist/README.md

 The MNIST database (Modified National Institute of Standards and Technology database) is a database of handwritten digits often used for training various image processing systems.

 In this example, we integrate the MNIST dataset into Tensorleap (TL) and build a simple classification model.
-We demonstrate how we can analysis the model predictions using TL.
+We demonstrate how we can analyze the model predictions using TL.

 The model achieved accuracy of 0.98~.